-- Merit and longevity portion of the salary increase assumption

-- Rates of separation from active membership

-- Rates of retirement

 - Rates of disability

 - The rate of wage inflation

 - The mortality assumption

 - The trend assumption

 - Aging factors and health and inflation trends

 The excise tax load on pre-65 liabilities was changed from 13.8% to 11.0%.
-The Patient Protection and Affordable Care Act includes an excise tax on high cost health plans beginning in 2022.
+The Patient Protection and Affordable Care Act includes an excise tax on high cost health plans beginning in 2023.
 The excise tax is 40% of costs above a threshold.
-The actual actuarial assumptions used in the most recent valuations assume that the Plans will be subject to the excise tax in 2022
+The actual actuarial assumptions used in the most recent valuations assume that the Plans will be subject to the excise tax in 2023.

-ACTUARIALLY DETERMINED CONTRIBUTIONS
+NOTE 2 ACTUARIALLY DETERMINED CONTRIBUTIONS

-The annual required contributions for fiscal year 2022 were determined based on the June 30, 2020 valuation of the Plans.
+The annual required contributions for fiscal year 2023 were determined based on the June 30, 2020 valuation of the Plans.